ToBeReplaced/nio.file/README.md

 This library provides functions to create reified instances of a `FileVisitor` from user-provided functions.

+# What belongs here? #

+The goal of this library is to make it so that everything you *could* do with java.nio.file, you can do easier with this library.

+Towards this goal, if you find something that you must reach directly to java.nio.file for, please file an issue.
+It must be rectified.

+This is not a utility library.
+This library is only here to make java.nio.file easier to use.
+Consequently, most functions herein are just wrappers around existing java methods with coercion where appropriate.
+The rest of the library is made up of constructor functions to implement required interfaces for arguments to the existing java methods.

+As an example, implementing "remove-directory" is out of scope.
+However, [walkthrough.clj] will show you how to do that and other utility-like-things quite easily.

 # Walkthrough #

 See [walkthrough.clj] for examples of using this library.